Skip to Content

 • Has a strong sulfur smell in the shower

-Just note that this soap (and sulfur in general) is strong and can be pretty drying.
-So once or twice a week, gently rub it over your wet skin (body KP only!), wait five seconds, then rinse off.
+One Cosmo editor says: "This soap (and sulfur in general) is strong and can be pretty drying.
+So once or twice a week, I gently rub it over my wet skin (body KP only!), wait five seconds, then rinse off."—CM

 Best Lactic Acid for Keratosis Pilaris on the Face